AdaptiveParticles/LibAPR/README.md

 ## Coming soon

+* Improved documentation and updated library guide.
-* More examples for APR-based image processing and segmentation.
+* More examples of APR-based image processing and segmentation.
 * Deployment of the Java wrappers to Maven Central so they can be used in your project directly.
 * Support for loading the APR in [Fiji](https://fiji.sc), including [scenery](https://github.com/scenerygraphics/scenery) based 3D rendering.
 * Improved java wrapper support.